-The inductor is required to supply constant current to the output load while being driven by the switching-input voltage.
-A larger inductance results in less ripple current and a lower outputripple voltage.
-However, a larger inductance results in a larger inductor, which is not only physically larger, but has a higher series resistance and/or lower saturation current.
-A good rule for determining the inductor value is to allow the peak-to-peak ripple current in the inductor to be approximately 30% to 40% of the maximum switch-current limit.
-Ensure that the peak-inductor current is below the maximum switch-current limit.
-The inductance value can be calculated as:
+The inductor is required to supply constant current to the output load while being driven by the switching input voltage.
+A larger inductance will result in less ripple current and a lower output ripple voltage.
+However, a larger inductance resultsin a larger inductor, which will physically larger, and have a higher series resistance and/or lower saturation current.
+A good rule for